 Some coaches appreciate the challenge of digging into the game’s poorest teams to find the hidden golden nuggets.
 Other uncommon specimens reject any competitive spirit and prefer to throw themselves into the madness of fluff.
 For those, choosing a Stunty team is the pleasure of playing without the pressure of winning.
 In any case, as many Stunty coaches will tell you: “Winning is so overrated!”.

-Also, coaching statistically weaker teams is a good source of new discoveries for coaches who master the game well.
-For them, it is an opportunity to practice extreme chaos management, serial risk assessment, mood imperviousness to bad dice and the ability to take pleasure in insane game situations.
+Also, coaching statistically weaker teams is a good source of new learning for coaches who master the game well.
+For them, it is an opportunity to practice extreme chaos management, serial risk assessment, mood imperviousness to bad dice, and the ability to take pleasure in insane game situations.

-Having established that the above statistics are at least partially (if not almost completely) blank, it is understood that experimenting is the best way to get an idea of a team’s strength (between your own hands, at least).
-Fortunately, there is something for everyone!
+Having established that the above statistics are at least partially (if not almost completely) blank, it is understood that experimenting is the best way to get an idea of the strength of a team (between your own hands, at least).
+Fortunately, at Blood Bowl, there is a team for everyone!